What Marketing for Escape Rooms Actually Looks Like

 Local SEO gains compound.
 By month twelve a well-run program should produce leads from four or more sources at a blended CPL lower than paid-only baseline.

-Common Escape Room Marketing Mistakes
+Common Escape Rooms Marketing Mistakes

 Running Broad Match Without Tight Negatives